muhammed-ali/Neuron_2025_proteomics/README.md

 # Introduction
 This repository contains the code for bioinformatics analyses described in the article "Multi-cohort cerebrospinal fluid proteomics identifies robust molecular signatures across the Alzheimer disease continuum".

 This project investigated CSF proteomics data from the SomaScan 7K platform to identify proteins associated with Alzheimer disease.
-Idnetified proteins were leveraged to create AD-spcific prediction model, pseudo-trajectory analyseis, biological pathway and cell type enrichment analyses to understand underlying AD biology.
+Idnetified proteins were leveraged to create AD-spcific prediction model, pseudo-trajectory analysis, biological pathway and cell type enrichment analyses to understand underlying AD biology.

 # Content
 The code covers the following main analysis steps: